InSitu-Software/docker-stack-redeploy/README.md

     -w, --workdir string         Specify workdir (default ".")

 # Implementation
-stack-redeploy parses the given yaml using the (docker compose loader package)[https://github.com/docker/cli/tree/master/cli/compose/loader].
+stack-redeploy parses the given yaml using the [docker compose loader package](https://github.com/docker/cli/tree/master/cli/compose/loader).
 Afterwards it iterates over all top level config definitions and prefixes the config.
 Replacing all usages in services with the prefixed one.
 Finally it simply calls the `docker` binary to deploy the stack.